Jack Daniel’s general store opens for a week in downtown Austin

 Jack Daniel’s famous safe also made the trip from Tennessee.
 It’s considered to have caused Daniel’s death after he arrived to work early and couldn’t open it.
 He kicked it and his toe developed an infection that spread and eventually killed him — prompting the company to pull this moral from the story: “Never get to work early.”

 The general store is in Austin until Oct.
-14 and is open from 11 a.m. to 5:30 p.m.
+14 and is open from 11 a.m. to 5:30 p.m. at 800 Congress Avenue.
 Each day Austin-based artisans lead people through making a variety of crafts:

 - Monday: Candles